jieyinybl/enron-fraud-detection/README.md

 ```

 F1_score is the harmonic mean of precision and recall.

+To sum up the evaluation strategy:

+1. Different K value are tried with **SelectKBest**
+1. Algorithms with precision_score, recall_score and f1_score greater than 0.3 are selected.
+1. The higher the recall is, the better the performance of an algorithms is.

 With the 4 best features selected, the naive bayes shows the best performance on average:

 1. Mean of accuracy = 0.861: 86.1% of the 145 data points are correctly predicted